sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 ## Downsides to this rsync approach

 The big downside here is that we only ever have one "snapshot" of data to recover with at any one time.
-True, it's be definition the latest snapshot, but it feels a bit scary putting all our eggs in one basket.
-Plus, I knew Rsync wasn't _really_ meant for backing up whole home directories like I wanted to do.
+True, it's be definition the _latest_ snapshot, but it feels a bit scary putting all our eggs in one basket.
+Plus, I knew Rsync wasn't _really_ meant for backing up whole home directories which I increasingly I wanted to do.
 It also doesn't offer any encryption, which wasn't a big deal for me but might be for you!

 This week, looking for a project, I decided to explore some more robust back-up options.

 After asking Mastodon for recommendations and searching around just a bit, I decided to give [restic](https://restic.net/), a "modern backup program" that uses encryption, a try.
 (I won't get into my personal threat model, for security concerns, but Restic's docs has a section on [its threat model](https://restic.readthedocs.io/en/latest/100_references.html?highlight=threat#threat-model), if you're interested.)
-It's not clear to me if restic, by default, compresses your files, so if you need that you may want to look elsewhere.
+It's not clear to me if restic, by default, _compresses_ your files, so if you need that you may want to look elsewhere.

 ## Using restic

 Here's [the official user's guide from restic](https://restic.readthedocs.io/en/latest/020_installation.html), which I found pretty helpful.
 Since I'm just putting backups onto USB devices, I only need to follow the instructions for a "local" back up.

-### Installing restic on Ubuntu
+### Installing restic on Ubuntu 20.04

 `sudo apt install restic`

-Let's check the version really quick:
+Let's check the version really quick: `restic version` prints:

-`restic version` prints `restic 0.9.6 compiled with go1.12.12 on linux/amd64`.
+`restic 0.9.6 compiled with go1.12.12 on linux/amd64`.
 A little outdated -- 0.12.1 is [on Github](https://github.com/restic/restic/releases) as I write this -- but it'll do.

 ### Getting set up with restic